 Keeping your vitamin C at a healthy level is generally important.
 It works best as a way to prepare your body for colds, but will not offer you anything when you have already caught a cold.

-Drive if You’re Cold is Especially Bad
+Don’t Drive if Your Cold is Especially Bad

 Some colds can induce drowsiness and in this case, you should not drive.
 You may even want to take a break from driving if you have a vicious cough because a tickly throat and coughing can distract you from the road.
 This will put both you and your baby in danger.